 8. Turn Down Your Water Heater’s Temperature

-Having an efficient Energy Star rated water heater can save you up to $300 on your electricity bill each year.
+An efficient Energy Star-rated water heater can save you up to $300 on your electricity bill each year.
 Turning down the temperature on your water heater can also be an easy way to save you money on your electricity costs.
 Most hot water heater’s thermostats are set to 140 degrees.
 Most experts recommend that you turn your water heater’s thermostat down to 120 degrees Fahrenheit.

 9. Check The Area Around Your Dryer Vent

 My wife and I bought a new home that barely had anything other than a gaping hole in the wall where the dryer vent went out of the wall to the backyard.
 A cheap collar around the opening and the pipe was an easy fix to block the hot air of the house from escaping with our dryer lent into the yard.

 10. Smooth Out Your Monthly Electric Bill

 Most electricity companies allow you to smooth out your bill after they have twelve months of usage data built upon you and your family.
 While this will not save you money, per se, it will help you budget your money better because each monthly payment will be the same.

 Some months you will pay more than the electricity you are actually using, but in the summer and winter months, when your usage is high, you will still be paying the same amount for your electricity.
 Your company probably has this program, but it may be called a fancy name.
 It is well worth investigating this option.

 Did I miss any?
 What’s your favorite way to save money on electricity, either in the winter or even all year round?
 Let me know in the comment section below.